mork-optimization/mork/docs/examples/stepbysteptspexample.md

 Try yourself, and compare with our code (obviously more than one implementation is possible, everyone thinks different).

-The resultant class will be the following:
+The resultant class could be as the following:

 ```
 public class TSPInstance extends Instance {